Basis of Presentation and Summary of Significant Accounting Policies

-The preparation of the unaudited condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the unaudited condensed consolidated financial statements and the reported amount of sales and expenses during the reporting period.
+The preparation of the condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amount of sales and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates in the Company’s financial statements include the valuation allowance against deferred tax assets, allowance for credit losses, recoverability of long-lived assets, fair value of stock-based compensation, amortization period of deferred contract costs, the incremental borrowing rate used in determining the value of right-of-use assets and lease liabilities, and useful lives for depreciable assets.
+Significant estimates included in the Company’s financial statements include the valuation allowance against deferred tax assets, recoverability of long-lived assets, fair value of stock-based compensation, amortization period of deferred contract acquisition costs, the incremental borrowing rate used in determining the value of right-of-use assets and lease liabilities, and useful lives for depreciable assets.

 Cash and Cash Equivalents

 Cash consists of deposits in financial institutions.
 Cash equivalents consist of highly liquid investments in money market securities with an original maturity of 90 days or less.
 The fair value of cash equivalents approximated their carrying value as of September 30, 2022 and December 31, 2021.
 As of September 30, 2022 and December 31, 2021 the Company did not have any restricted cash.